rwang-z/STModule/example_analysis.md

 **Parameters**:

-- res: the result of ***run_STModule*** from tissue section A
+- `res`: the result of `run_STModule` from tissue section A

-- count_file: path and file name of the count matrix of tissue section B
+- `count_file`: path and file name of the count matrix of tissue section B

-- loc_file: path and file name of the spatial information of tissue section B
+- `loc_file`: path and file name of the spatial information of tissue section B

-- high_resolution: to indicate spatial resolution of the SRT data of tissue section B
+- `high_resolution`: to indicate spatial resolution of the data
-      - TRUE: data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
+  - `high_resolution = TRUE`: used for data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
-      - FALSE: data profiled by 'ST', '10x Visium', etc. (default)
+  - `high_resolution = FALSE`: used for data profiled by 'ST', '10x Visium', etc. (default)

-- file_sep: the field separator character of the files for tissue section B, default '\t'
+- `file_sep`: the field separator character of the files for tissue section B, default '\t'

-- cell_thresh: parameter to filter cells for high-resolution data, removing cells with less than cell_thresh counts (default 100).
+- `cell_thresh`: parameter to filter cells for high-resolution data, removing cells with less than cell_thresh counts (default 100).
-      - Used for tissue section B when high_resolution is TRUE
+  - Used for tissue section B when `high_resolution = TRUE`

 The function will first load and pre-process the data of section B and estimate the spatial maps of the tissue modules.
-The spatial maps can be visualized using the function **spatial_map_visualization**.
+The spatial maps can be visualized using the function `spatial_map_visualization`.

 &nbsp;